Bryher (novelist)

 She was a major figure of the international set in Paris in the 1920s, using her fortune to help many struggling writers.
-With her lover Hilda Doolittle (H.D.) and the Scottish writer Kenneth Macpherson, she launched the film magazine Close Up, which introduced Sergei Eisenstein’s work to British viewers.
-From her home in Switzerland, she helped to evacuate Jews from Nazi Germany, and then became a popular historical novelist.
+With her lover H.D. and the Scottish writer Kenneth Macpherson, she launched the film magazine Close Up, which introduced Sergei Eisenstein’s work to British viewers.
+From her home in Switzerland, she helped to evacuate Jews from Nazi Germany, and then became an historical novelist.

 Early life

 Bryher was born in September 1894 in Margate.
 Her father was the shipowner and financier John Ellerman, who at the time of his death in 1933 was the richest Englishman who had ever lived.
 He lived with her mother Hannah Glover, but did not marry her until 1908.

-Bryher traveled in Europe as a child, to France, Italy and Egypt.
-At the age of fourteen she was enrolled in a traditional English boarding school and at around this time her mother and father married.
+Bryher traveled in Europe as a child, to France, Italy, Egypt, Spain, Germany, Switzerland, North Africa and Greece.
+At the age of fourteen she was enrolled at Queenwood Ladies' College and at around this time her mother and father married.
 On one of her travels, Ellerman journeyed to the Isles of Scilly off the southwestern coast of Great Britain and acquired her future pseudonym from her favourite island, Bryher.

 During the 1920s, Bryher was an unconventional figure in Paris.
 Among her circle of friends were Ernest Hemingway, James Joyce, Gertrude Stein, Sylvia Beach and Berenice Abbott.
 Her wealth enabled her to give financial support to struggling writers, including Joyce and Edith Sitwell.
 She also helped with finance for Sylvia Beach's bookshop Shakespeare and Company and certain publishing ventures, and started a film company Pool Group.
 She also helped provide funds to purchase a flat in Paris for the destitute Dada artist and writer Baroness Elsa von Freytag-Loringhoven.
+As well, Berenice Abbott, who was working for Man Ray during the 1920s, wished to own her own camera rather than relying on Ray's, so Bryher purchased and gifted Abbott a camera.

 Relationship and later life

 Bryher knew from an early age that she was lesbian.
-In 1918 she met and became involved in a relationship with American poet Hilda Doolittle (better known by her initials, H.D.).
+In 1918 she met and became involved in a relationship with American poet Hilda Doolittle, better known by her initials, H.D.
 The relationship was open, and both had other partners.
 In 1921 she entered into a marriage of convenience with the American author Robert McAlmon, whom she divorced in 1927.

 That same year she married Kenneth Macpherson, a writer who shared her interest in film and who was at the same time H.D.'s lover.
 In Burier, Switzerland, overlooking Lake Geneva, the couple built a Bauhaus-style structure that doubled as a home and film studio, which they named Kenwin.
 They formally adopted H.D.'s young daughter, Perdita.
 In 1928, H.D. became pregnant with Macpherson's child, but chose to abort the pregnancy.
 Bryher divorced MacPherson in 1947; she and Doolittle no longer lived together after 1946, but continued their relationship until Doolittle's death in 1961.